Principles of Acoustics and Vibration (year one for part time)

 All about the course

-MSc Audio Acoustics is available in flexible study formats, including full and part-time pathways, delivered on campus or via distance learning.
-Please be advised however that the course is intensive – we recommend about 38 hours study per week full-time or 19 hours part-time.
+Our MSc Audio Acoustics is available in flexible study formats, including full and part-time pathways, delivered on campus or via distance learning.

 In this module you will develop a systematic understanding of the physical and mathematical representations of vibrating systems and acoustic waves in 1D, 2D and 3D.
 You will learn about the descriptors and physical units of acoustic and vibration phenomena, and apply critical thinking to understanding of the assumptions and limitations inherent in acoustics and vibration theory.
 Using this, you will solve advanced problems in acoustics by application of theory and mathematical techniques.